rsdoiel/antenna/planet.md

 ---

-## 'Only fair' Ukraine involved in talks between US-Russia
+## Trump says he will meet Putin 'very shortly'

 date: 2025-08-08, from: RTÉ News

-US President Donald Trump said he would meet with Vladimir Putin for upcoming talks on the Ukraine war even if the Russian leader had not sat down with Ukrainian President Volodymyr Zelensky.
+US President Donald Trump has said that he will meet "very shortly" with Russian President Vladimir Putin in a bid to end the war in Ukraine.

 <br>